Enlighten streamlines open world games with World Partition in Unreal Engine 5

 Even lower-resolution options (1/32, 1/64, 1/128, 1/256) are also available and particularly useful for large-scale open worlds.

-In practice, setting resolutions per actor can be impractical.
+In practice, setting resolutions per actor can be cumbersome.
 Instead, use default level settings to broadly define resolution across scenes.
 Set medium resolution as the baseline, apply low resolution to levels with mostly distant or rarely visited areas, and assign high resolution to specific actors in regions where greater accuracy is needed.
 To increase probe resolution locally, consider using an Adaptive Probe Volume.

-In the following sections, we will walk through how to configure lighting resolution in scenes that use World Partition, using concrete examples and screenshots for clarity.
+In the following sections, we will walk through how to configure lighting resolution in vast scenes that use World Partition, using concrete examples and screenshots for clarity.

 Resolution Settings in World Partition